 - 2.4.
 Qualifications of the Program Director The program director must possess subspecialty expertise and qualifications acceptable to the Review Committee. ^(Core) - 2.4.a.
-The program director must possess current certification in the subspecialty for which they are the program director by the American Board of Dermatology or by the American Osteopathic Board of Dermatology, or subspecialty qualifications that are acceptable to the Review Committee. ^(Core) - 2.4.b.
-This must include completion of an ACGME- or AOA-accredited procedural dermatology or micrographic surgery and dermatologic oncology fellowship, an American College of Mohs Surgery-approved fellowship, or experience as a program director of a dermatologic surgery fellowship program for at least 10 years.
-(Core)
+The program director must possess current certification in the subspecialty for which they are the program director by the American Board of Psychiatry and Neurology (ABPN) or subspecialty qualifications that are acceptable to the Review Committee. ^(Core)